Frequently Asked Questions

 Will my family receive a report of medical findings or study details?

-No, we do not provide reports to the donor family.
+No, we do not provide reports to donor families.
 Certified copies of death certificates can be obtained through the Department of Birth & Death Registry in the county in which the death occurred.

 What is the procedure upon the death of the donor?